 Zainab Chamoun is a Lebanese journalist and researcher.
 Her interests lie at the intersection of community-led development, religion and politics, decolonization, and affect studies.
 She is passionate about collecting stories worth telling through words and photographs.

-Feminist artist and researcher.
+Pascale Ghazaly is a feminist artist and researcher.
 Her work focuses on personal stories, documentation and the alteration of memory and spaces.
 She lives and works in Beirut.

-Zeina is a researcher and independent consultant specializing in Development Studies and focusing recently on social research.
+Zeina Abla is a researcher and independent consultant specializing in Development Studies and focusing recently on social research.
 She lives and works in Beirut.

 Livia Wick is associate professor of anthropology at the American University of Beirut.